 The new site, which is being purchased from Network Rail, was identified during a search to optimise the locations of RBFRS’ fire stations with the aim of improving the overall speed of response.
 Emergency vehicles will be closer to the local communities of Calcot, Thatcham and Theale, as well as benefitting from improved access to the wider county via the M4 and A4 corridors

-RBFRS firefighters and TVP’s Neighbourhood Policing Team will be based on site, together with paramedics from SCAS who will be able to use the station’s facilities when on standby.
+RBFRS firefighters and TVP’s Neighbourhood Policing Team will be based on site, together with staff from SCAS who will be able to use the station’s facilities when on standby.

 A community room will also be included in the build, providing a flexible, fully accessible meeting space for local residents and community groups to use.